sovrynn/ecdo/5-TOOLS-DEV/dev/pdf-gen/README.md

 Prepare input file `input.txt`.

 You need to download the font .tff files into this directory as well.
+If you're generating non-English characters that needs to be supported in the font file.

 Run the script.
 No input args.